MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 ## Keyboard Shortcuts in Worksheets

-The following shortcuts are only available on Worksheet pages, like **Item Journals**.
+The following shortcuts are only available on worksheets, such as the **Item Journal** page.

 |Press these keys<br />(in macOS)|To do this|
 |----------------|-----------|